The Safest Way to Use MetaMask With Ledger Hardware Wallet

 But as with any good thing, using MetaMask comes with some risks.
 Anything connected to the internet is not entirely secure, not even the government systems that suck in billions of dollars to maintain high levels of security.
 The same goes for MetaMask.
 It is connected to the internet and thus leaves room for hackers to attack and steal users’ funds.

 To gain access to someone’s funds, a hacker can remotely install malware to access the user’s browser and make alterations to drain the funds into their wallet.

 For example, a Reddit user explains here how a hacker hacked his system to transfer 1.98 ETH worth approximately 5,000 dollars at the time of writing to another wallet.
 The Redditor also added that a potential malware installed in their system changed any copied crypto wallet address to a different one upon pasting; this type of scam exploits blind signing to gain access to your funds – this is something all software wallet users should be aware of.
 Last year in April, the official MetaMask wallet of a crypto project called EasyFi got hacked, losing over 75 million dollars worth of crypto assets.

 And these attacks are commonplace because hackers do not need to access your wallet directly.
 Instead, they can rig your computer system or just your browser to attain the information they need to steal your funds.

 Now that you know the risks, you may wonder if there’s a way you can use MetaMask without hindering your security?
-Of course, there is: leveraging the security of a cold wallet with the accessibility and ease of a hot wallet.
+Of course, there is: by leveraging it in tandem with your hardware wallet.

 Such a combination provides you with a physical U2F.
 Meaning that you will need to physically connect your Nano wallet to your computer to sign and confirm every transaction requested through MetaMask.
 As you can guess, this makes the hackers’ job quite difficult.
 This is what makes using the combination of MetaMask and Ledger so secure.